jrothbaum/survey_kit/docs/user-guide/statistics.md

 ## Example/Tutorial

+How to get standard errors (SEs) using replicate weights or the bootstrap + multiple imputation (MI).

 === "Quick Summaries"
     The `summary()` function provides easy data summaries (with more control than the default `describe()` methods in pandas or polars)